bq/botbloq-its/app/api/loms/Readme.md

 A file specidied.

 **Return**:

 If successful, this action returns: File: <filename.ext> uploaded successfully in the lom with id: <LOM ID>.
 If this action is not successful, it returns the error code.

-**DELETE /botbloq/v1/its/loms**
+**POST /botbloq/v1/its/loms**
 -------------

-Delete all Learning Objects of the repository
+The service creates a LO with  the provided metadata.

 **Parameters**: None